lucy-dwr/hrl-docs/README.md

-# Healthy Rivers and Landscapes Documentation Website
+# Healthy Rivers and Landscapes documentation website

 _Disclaimer: this site is currently published in draft form, aligned with HRL's commitment to open source work, and should not be cited as authoritative HRL policy.
 It is released with an [MIT license](LICENSE.md)._